What Is Data Analytics? Data Analytics & Analysis 101

 Every organization across every industry uses data analytics—generally, when data is complex enough that it’s not easy to understand intuitively.

-• Product: Product teams use data analytics to measure user acquisition, activation, engagement, retention, and monetization by analyzing user engagement and behavior within the product.
-Product analytics help businesses optimize the customer experience and journey to increase conversions and adoption of their product.
+• Product: Product teams use data analytics to measure user acquisition, activation, engagement, retention, and monetization by analyzing user engagement and behavior within the product. help businesses optimize the customer experience and journey to increase conversions and adoption of their product.

 • Financial projections: Companies use data analytics to forecast and anticipate future trends, customer behavior, and market conditions.
 Financial projections help businesses better prepare for the future and drive decisions through past performance or expected outcomes.